pieaerts/pieaerts/terms/index.md

 Trips are offered based on sharing a room.
 A single room is often available at extra costs.
 In case you want to share a room but we cannot find a roommate for you, a single room will be booked for you and a single supplement will need to be charged.

 ## Insurance

-Cancellation must be made in writing immediately if you are prevented from traveling.
-If you cancel and the workshop can be filled anyway after your cancellation, we will refund you the full amount you have paid minus a 300€ service charge.
-If you cancel and the workshop does not fill, then you will be refunded according to the schedule found on the workshop page.
-Once the tour is started there shall be no refunds made.
-Prices are based upon group participation and no refunds shall be made on any segments of the program in which you do not wish to participate.

-## Trip Cancellation and Insurance

-It is advised that all travelers purchase trip cancellation and interruption insurance as protection against an emergency which may force you to cancel or leave from the tour either before it begins or while it is in progress.

-## Itinerary Changes

-We reserve the right to change the tour dates, itinerary, or accommodations as conditions warrant.
-We reserve the right to change the itinerary due to weather conditions, political conditions and other factors beyond our control without consulting the participants.
-It is understood that such decisions will be made in the best interests of all participants and with regards to safety first.
-Participants have no right to any refund or other considerations in the event of these inevitable itinerary changes.
-If a trip must be delayed, or the itinerary changed due to bad weather, road conditions, transportation delays, government intervention, sickness, volcanic eruption or other contingency, the cost of delays or changes is not included.
+Cancellation insurance is not included in this expedition and therefore it is highly recommended to organize cancellation insurance yourself.
+If you don’t to that, you accept the financial risk in case of cancellations.
+Furthermore, it is advised to also organize personal travel/health insurance.

+Cancellation insurance usually covers the damage you suffer by circumstances beyond your control, resulting in you having to cancel the trip beforehand or having to shorten it before it ended.
+Possible examples could be a broken leg, the death of a family member or severe illness while traveling.
+Having cancellation insurance will then avoid you having a financial loss.

+## Cancellations & Refund

+All cancellations must be sent by email.
+In case you need to cancel, but your seat on the tour can be filled by another participant, all payments made by you will be refunded.
+In case your seat was filled while offering a discount, you will be refunded the full amount paid, minus the costs of that discount.
+If there is no replacement candidate available for your seat at the moment of cancelling, there won’t be a refund.

+The most urgent reasons for not being able to travel are usually covered by cancellation insurance (in case you lose your job, if a health-related issue prevents you from traveling, or if something happens to one of your loved ones).
+Should you need to cancel this expedition, it is very likely your cancellation insurance will cover all payments made by you.
+Therefore, we can not stress enough how much trouble this insurance saves you, should you need to cancel.
+This is the reason we urgently stress all participants to organize cancellation insurance.

+In case the expedition has to be cancelled due to a sudden spread of the Coronavirus, it’s very likely that everything has been already paid in full, but we still can’t travel.
+In that case it is our policy to postpone instead of cancel the trip.
+Together we will look at a new date and negotiate these new dates with all travel partners involved.
+You will receive a travel credit that can be used on that future expedition.
+In case it is not possible to postpone the tour, we will refund you as much as we can.
+We can only refund the costs that are retrievable.

-## Itinerary Cancellation
+## Liabilities

-We reserve the right to cancel the tour before departure for any reason whatsoever, including too few participants or logistical problems such as strikes, wars, acts of God, volcanic eruptions, or any other circumstances which may make operation of the trip inadvisable.
-All trip payments received will be promptly refunded, and this refund will be the limit of our liability.
-We are not responsible for any expenses incurred by trip members in preparing for the trip, including nonrefundable or penalty-carrying airline tickets, special clothing, visa or passport fees or other trip related expenses.
+Pie Aerts Photography cannot be held accountable for occurrences that are beyond its control, such as strikes, wars, acts of government, acts of terrorism, epidemics, pandemics, or any other cause whatsoever, beyond its control, that may make operation of the expedition impossible, illegal or inadvisable.
+If there are pressing reasons for Pie Aerts Photography to cancel a tour, all tour payments received will be promptly refunded, and this refund will be the limit of Pie Aerts Photography’s liability.

-## Limitations of Liability
+Pie Aerts Photography is not responsible for any expenses incurred by participants in preparing for the tour, including non-refundable or penalty carrying airline tickets, special clothing, visa or passport fees, or other tour-related expenses.
+We therefore, advise you to wait with buying airfare until the minimum number of guests is reached.

+Pie Aerts Photography reserves the right to replace the expedition leader on an expedition, in case of unforeseen events, such as serious illness of (one of) the tourleader(s) or (one of) their loved ones.
+Pie Aerts Photography will do its utmost to replace a tourleader by someone with the same set of skills, but no guarantee can be given.
+Replacement of a tour leader is under no circumstances sufficient grounds for a refund on payments already made for a tour, nor is it accepted as a reason for you to cancel the trip.

+Pie Aerts Photography reserves the right to cancel a tour up to 12 weeks prior to departure if the minimum group size is not reached.
+You can find the minimum group size on the expedition website.

 We assume no responsibility whatsoever caused for injury, loss or damage to person or property in connection with any service resulting directly from: acts of God, detention, annoyance, delays, expenses arising from quarantine, strikes, thefts, pilferage, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, terrorism, government restrictions or regulations and discrepancies or changes in transit or hotel services over which it has no control.
 Reasonable changes in the itinerary may be made where deemed advisable for the comfort and well being of the participants.
 In case of a medical problem arising during the expedition, which results in costs for evacuation, use of aircraft or repatriation, the responsibility for payment of these costs belongs solely to the passenger.
 We strongly advise that passengers ensure that such eventualities are covered by travel insurance.
-If not covered by travel insurance the responsibility still remains with the passenger and I specifically decline any responsibility whatsoever.
+If not covered by travel insurance the responsibility still remains with the passenger and Pie Aerts Photography specifically declines any responsibility whatsoever.

+**Payment of deposit confirms that you agree to the Terms & Conditions.**